 The Housing First approach to ending family homelessness is premised on the belief that families are more responsive to interventions and support from a stable, permanent housing base – in other words, after they are assisted in moving into stable rental housing of their own, rather than while experiencing the trauma of homelessness.

-Similar to Housing First for chronically homeless individuals, but with major differences due to the presence of children, Family Housing First has four key components: (1) crisis intervention and short-term case management; (2) screening and assessment for housing and services needs; (3) assistance in relocating to affordable permanent rental housing; and (3) case management after the move for a transitional period of time, while families are also being connected to community-based resources and services for longer-term needs that they may have.
+Family Housing First has four key components: (1) crisis intervention and short-term case management; (2) screening and assessment for housing and services needs; (3) assistance in relocating to affordable permanent rental housing; and (4) case management after the move for a transitional period of time, while families are also being connected to community-based resources and services for longer-term needs that they may have.

-Rapid Rehousing is a “subset” of Housing First for Families in which short-term rent subsidies are provided for a limited period of time.
+Rapid Rehousing is a “subset” of Housing First for Families in which rent subsidies are provided for a limited period of time.

 The initial Housing First pilot was launched by Beyond Shelter in Los Angeles County in 1988, in response to increasing numbers of families in the emergency shelter system and the realization that shelters and transitional housing could not keep up with the need.
 Advocating for the return of homeless families to permanent housing as quickly as possible, rather than enduring lengthy stays in emergency shelters and transitional housing, this new approach introduced an innovation in the field at the time.